xmidt-org/argus/README.md

 An example response will look like the below where "7e8c5f378b4addbaebc70897c4478cca06009e3e360208ebd073dbee4b3774e7" is the id of the only item in this collection.
-An optional header `X-Midt-Owner` can be sent with the request.
+An optional header `X-Xmidt-Owner` can be sent with the request.
 If supplied, only items with secrets matching the supplied value will be returned in the list.
 If not supplied, all items created without an owner (owner value = "") will be returned.
 For authorized requests, if no